Einar Selvik: Personal life

-Einar Selvik was born and grew up on Osterøy, a large inland island near Bergen on the west coast of Norway.
+Einar Selvik was born and grew up on Osterøy Municipality, a large inland island near Bergen on the west coast of Norway.
 He became interested in pre-Christian viking culture in his early adolescence after discovering an old book on runes.
 Selvik worked as a kindergarten assistant prior to Wardruna's breakthrough.

 Selvik is an adherent of modern Paganism characterized by animism.
 In a 2017 interview with Morgenbladet, he talked about his worldview: "I am a strong supporter of individual responsibility.
 No one died for my sins.
 This is a slightly pagan body of thought: the gods help those who help themselves.
 It mirrors that you are your own god, that it is your responsibility how you behave, what you contribute in this world".